arkadeepnc/Visual-6-DoF-pose-tracker/README.md

 # Get started
-Open terminal in /src .Begin by running
+Open terminal in /src .
+Begin by running :

 ```python video_drawing_with_Dodeca.py ```